 Code Window

-For each object, there is a code window that is listed in Project Explorer.
+For each object, a code window is listed in the Project Explorer.
 By double-clicking, you can open the code window for an object in the Project Explorer area.
-It is also a window where you can write your code or copy and paste a code from somewhere else.
+It is also a window where you can write your code or copy and paste code from elsewhere.
+In certain automation tasks, such as unhiding rows in Excel, this code window becomes essential for inserting or editing VBA scripts.
 When you start recording a macro, the code for this macro goes into the code window of the module.
-As a result, when recording it, Excel automatically puts a module to place the code in it.
+As a result, when recording, Excel inserts a module automatically to place the code in it.

 Immediate Window

-When debugging code, the Immediate Window is mostly used.
-One way to use the Immediate Window is by using a ‘Print.Debug’ statement within the code and further run the code.
-If the result of Print.Debug is seen in the Immediate Window; it indicates that the code is working till that line.
-The Immediate Window, by default, is not visible in the VB Editor, but you can get it by typing the keyboard shortcut Control + G (alternatively, go to the View tab and click on ‘Immediate Window’).
+When debugging code, the Immediate Window is mainly used.
+One way to use the Immediate Window is by using a ‘Print.Debug’ statement within the code and further running the code.
+If the result of Print.Debug is seen in the Immediate Window; it indicates that the code is working up to that line.
+The Immediate Window, by default, is not visible in the VB Editor.
+Still, you can get it by typing the keyboard shortcut Control + G (alternatively, go to the View tab and click on ‘Immediate Window’).

 Vital VBA terms

 The codes in VBA help to handle or control objects in a skilled manner.
 Objects include cells, fonts, cell ranges, worksheets, and workbooks.
-These objects form a code’s parts used during VBA coding.
+These objects form the parts of a code used during VBA coding.
 For example, the “Active Cell” is used in VBA code to arrange the objects in the spreadsheet.
 To do this, you’ll have to select the object per your requirements.

 A statement is a set of instructions that can be categorised into two types.
 Firstly, declaration statements are used to highlight something significant.
 For example, it defines and highlights a variable or a constant value.
 Secondly, executable statements include codes that prompt the user to take action.